HealthyCookies/final_project/README.md

 ## Usage

-Once the application is set up, you can start using it in:
+Once the application is set up, you can start using it via Android:

-1. Using browser

-   IDE will open your browser and you can interact with the app inside the browser.

-2. Using Android

    flutter build apk --release
-   This command will build aok file that you can install and use on your android
+   This command will build apk file that you can install and use on your android

 ## Features